Welcome to my Maniac Mansion fan site!

 Where to find Maniac Mansion

-Some budget compilations featuring Maniac Mansion among other classic games exist, though they can be tough to track down and they are not available everywhere.
-Otherwise, your best bet is to look for a second-hand copy on auction websites.
-Unfortunately the Nes version is by far the easiest to find, but I urge you not to get that one.
+Some budget compilations featuring Maniac Mansion among other classic games exist, though these have also become a rarity by now.
+You may find a second-hand copy of the game on auction websites.
+Unfortunately the Nes version is by far the easiest to find, and I urge you not to get that one.
 Read the "Versions" section to find out why.

 Day of the Tentacle

 In 1993, a loose "sequel" was released, named Day of the Tentacle.
 I put "sequel" between quotation marks because, although it's an enjoyable game, it is only loosely based on Maniac Mansion:

 - It was not designed by the same people.

 - It is very different in terms of tone, gameplay, atmosphere and humour.

 - You only play with one set of characters, there is only one way to beat the game, and there is only one ending, making it a much more streamlined game.

 In fact, the only true similarity with Maniac Mansion is that some of the original characters are featured in it, namely Bernard, Dr.Fred's family, and the two tentacles.

 A TV series very loosely based on the game ran for three seasons between 1990 and 1993.
 Apart from a few very superficial similarities, the game and the series have absolutely nothing in common.